i0brendan0/pokeyttrium/README.md

         - Sheer Freeze
             - Ice Type
             - Variation of Dynamic Punch, Inferno, Zap Cannon, but freezes.
+    - New Abilities
+        - UNNAMED
+            - Bomsoaker's signature ability
+               - When it starts the battle or is switched in, it randomly sets the weather to rain or sun if it is not already.
+            - At the end of each turn except the first turn or the turn it was switched in, if it's still raining or is sunny, it changes the weather to the other.
+            - Only one ability takes effect each turn.
+        - UNNAMED
+            - Kurstraw and Panghshi's signature ability
+            - If dealt damage by a contact move, there's a chance they will curse the attacker.
+            - Only triggers once unless they switch out.
     - Talking to a specific NPC will allow you to keep a Pokemon from evolving.
         - Only stops evolutions that involve leveling up.
         - Talking to them again will re-enable evolution.